timur-harin/Sum24FlutterCourse/lib/templates/lab7/README.md

 ## Build

-Add new job to build windows application in windows machine using GitHub actions
+Add new job to build windows application in windows machine using GitHub actions -- done

 ## Docker